w3c/epub-wg/_minutes/2021-04-14-epub-locators.md

 **Pilar Wyman:** When indexes are embedded you get an idea about the document and discussion
 … that gets carried through to the digital side, even if they no longer makes sense (eg page numbers)

-**Mary:** Agreed.
+**Mary Coe:** Agreed.
 People like to see things like page numbers in the index, but once they are in the document they don't care

 **Pilar Wyman:** So I want this use case to stay
 … this use case reflects how the software has changed how we think about this issue